Toshka Lakes: Aswan High Dam

-The Aswan High Dam, constructed in Egypt in 1964–1968, created Lake Nasser, with a maximum water level of 183 m above sea level.
+The Aswan High Dam, constructed in Egypt in 1964–1968, created Lake Nasser.
+It was designed with a maximum water level of 183 m above sea level.
 As a precaution against any unexpected rise in Lake Nasser's water level, a spillway and channel were built in 1978.
 The channel has the potential to divert water from the reservoir to the Toshka basin, which is located outside the Nile basin.
 This design relieves dam pressure and protects downstream areas from massive flooding.
-The canal was made through a spillway channel that was dug starting from Khor Toshka branching from Lake Nasser and passing through the Toshka Valley in the Western Desert until it connects to the depression at a point.
+The canal was made through a spillway channel that was dug starting from Khor Toshka branching from Lake Nasser and passing through the Toshka Valley in the Western Desert until it connects to the depression.

 Formation

 In 1998, Ethiopia experienced mass flash floods and river floods.
 Excess water coming from in Ethiopia's highlands put strain on the river Nile and put the flood control plan of the Aswan High Dam to the test.
 For the first time, the massive reservoir reached its highest level of 183 meters above sea level in September.
 Excess water started being released from Lake Nasser by overflow into a hollow at the south end of the Eocene limestone plateau.
 During September and October, the basin received between 32 and 98 million cubic meters of water per day.

 Astronauts on the ISS began noticing the first, easternmost lake growing in November 1998.
 By late 1999, three additional lakes formed successively westward, and the westernmost lake started forming sometime between September 2000 and March 2001.
 These lakes are not yet named individually.

 It was estimated that in total, the Toshka Lakes cover approximately 1300 square kilometers (502 mi2).
 The levels of the lakes As of 2006 are lower than in 2001, and areas of wetlands and sand dunes have formed between the former and present shorelines.
 A minor lake downstream of the three larger lakes has completely dried out.
-The levels of the lakes vary between 175 m for the one closest Lake Nasser to 144 m for the one furthest downstream.
+The levels of the lakes vary between 175 m for the one closest to Lake Nasser to 144 m for the one furthest downstream.